Spectral Theory for $p$-adic Operators

-In this chapter, we recall the basic notions and conventions for the non-Archimedean analysis.
-We follow the conventions in \cite{BGR}, except that we deal also with non-commutative Banach algebras.
-As important examples of Banach algebras, we introduce rings of continuous functions and an operator algebra.
-Banach spaces of continuous functions vanishing at infinity on index sets yield the notion of a strictly Cartesian Banach space.
-This chapter contains nothing new, and hence a reader might skip this chapter if he or she is familiar with the non-Archimedean analysis after examining conventions in Definition \ref{algebras generated by an element} and Definition \ref{rigid continuous function}.
+We recall basic notions and conventions in Banach spaces and Banach algebras over a complete valuation field in \S \ref{Banach Spaces and Banach Algebras}.
+We follow the conventions in \cite{BGR84}, except that we deal also with non-commutative Banach algebras.
+As important examples of Banach algebras, we introduce rings of ``rigid continuous functions'' and operator algebras in \S \ref{Rigidity of Continuous Functions} and \ref{Operator Algebra} respectively.